-3. Protection of soil and water
+- 3. Protection of soil and water - 3.1.

-3.1.
 A landfill must be situated and designed so as to meet the necessary conditions for preventing pollution of the soil, groundwater or surface water and ensuring efficient collection of leachate as and when required according to Section 2.
-Protection of soil, groundwater and surface water is to be achieved by the combination of a geological barrier and a bottom liner during the operational/active phase and by the combination of a geological barrier and a bottom liner during the operational/active phase and by the combination of a geological barrier and a geological barrier and a bottom liner during the operational/active phase and by the combination of a geological barrier and a bottom liner during the operational/active phase and by the combination of a geological barrier and a bottom liner during the operational/active phase and by the combination of a geological barrier and a top liner during the passive phase/post closure.
+Protection of soil, groundwater and surface water is to be achieved by the combination of a geological barrier and a bottom liner during the operational/active phase and by the combination of a geological barrier and a bottom liner during the operational/active phase and by the combination of a geological barrier and a top liner during the passive phase/post closure. - 3.2.

-3.2.
 The geological barrier is determined by geological and hydrogeological conditions below and in the vicinity of a landfill site providing sufficient attenuation capacity to prevent a potential risk to soil and groundwater.
 The landfill base and sides shall consist of a mineral layer which satisfies permeability and thickness requirements with a combined effect in terms of protection of soil, groundwater and surface water at least equivalent to the one resulting from the following requirements:

-- landfill for hazardous waste: K less than or equal to 1.0×10^{-9} m/s1; thickness greater than or equal to 5 m,

-- landfill for non-hazardous waste: K less than or equal to 1.0×10^{-9} m/s; thickness greater than or equal to 1 m,

-- landfill for inert waste: K less than or equal to 1.0×10^{-7} m/s; thickness greater than or equal to 1 m,
+- landfill for hazardous waste: K less than or equal to 1.0 x 10-9 m/s; thickness greater than or equal to 5 m, - landfill for non-hazardous waste: K less than or equal to 1.0 x 10-9 m/s; thickness greater than or equal to 1 m, - landfill for inert waste: K less than or equal to 1.0×10^{-7} m/s; thickness greater than or equal to 1 m.